Your guide to our headline show - All That We Are

 All That We Are (Todo lo que Somos) is like nothing you’ve ever seen before.
 Literally.
 This Spanish/Australian production has been created especially for us and it will have its world-premiere on Friday night at the event.
 This new major work from Spanish director Younes Bachir and Australian choreographers Strings Attached is a breathtaking aerial spectacular involving more than 30 performers.

 The 20-minute show takes you on a captivating, mysterious and mesmerising journey across land, air and water.
 At the centre of the show are four skilled performers whose aerial talents are sure to thrill and delight crowds.
-These amazing aerialists are supported by a group of amateur performers (all from Penrith!) representing different ages, walks of life and backgrounds who have bravely volunteered to be part of the show.
+These amazing aerialists are supported by a group of performers representing different ages, walks of life and backgrounds who have bravely volunteered to be part of the show.

 Without giving too much away (because we don’t want to spoil the surprise) these performers come together in a series of beautifully choreographed moves on the ground and just when you think it can’t get any better – get ready for some spine tingles as an awe-inspiring, gravity-defying display forms above you symbolising unity, connection and solidarity between cultures.